kazpot/collectiverse/docs/testing-guide/05-buynow.md

 ### BUY NOW

-`BUY NOW` allows you to instantly purchase an NFT.
+`BUY NOW` allows the buyer to instantly purchase an NFT.
 The `BUY NOW` button on the product page allows the buyer to instantly purchase the NFT at a fixed price.
+When the buyer confirms a purchase, they will receive the NFT from the escrow account.

 1. Choose a wallet different from the one used to create the 'buy now' deal.
 2. On the top page or the Market page, select the NFT that you want to buy.